vinayhegde1990/devops-notes/docs/source/Python.rst

 Python
 ************

-*Some useful links to cover the basics of Python*
+*Some useful links to explain the concepts of Python*

 ########
 Concepts